 For fine art and photographs, it’s generally best to start with the museum that owns the artwork or with the artist’s estate.
 Stock photographs are generally the property of their respective image bank.

 For personal photographs, you’ll need permission from the photographer.
 If identifiable individuals appear in the photograph who are not public figures, you will need their permission as well.

 For unpublished letters and diaries (and similar material), you will need permission from the author or the author’s estate.

 If you are reprinting an essay of your own that has been previously published in a periodical (including academic journals), either in its current form or in an earlier version, you must obtain written permission from the publisher (most publishers will grant this material free of charge and without hesitation).
 If you retained copyright to the work, we ask for some verification of this, either a note from the publisher or a copy of your original agreement.
 Be aware that even if you did retain copyright, the periodical may request acknowledgment in the credit line.

 We ask that you always make your permission request using our standard Permission Request Form (PDF).
-If the copyright-holding entity insists on using its own form, you’ll need to make sure they’ve granted you all the rights you’ll need for your book.
+If the copyright holder insists on using its own form, you’ll need to make sure they’ve granted you all the rights you’ll need for your book.
 In most cases, that means “nonexclusive world rights in all languages and for all future editions, including electronic editions.”
+An email will suffice if it grants nonexclusive rights in print and ebook.
 If the copyright holder you’ve approached doesn’t hold all the rights you need, you may need to approach a second copyright holder.
 For instance, a publisher might be able to grant only North American rights, because another publisher holds the rights to the material for the rest of the territories of the world.